zenturi/linc_opengl/README.md

 To import the WebGL spec API, use `import opengl.WebGL as GL;`
 The `as` is optional, but will make much of the code easy to copy paste and share across actual WebGL code.

-#### Future

-**Other GL API's**

-ES 2.x and ES 3.x API imports are on the way.
-The goal (as with all linc libraries) is to provide access to the API's, not to try and solve a globally portable GL API or anything.

-That means the GL1.1~4.5 API will remain generated from GLEW for the time being, and other API's will exist alongside it for your application to use at their discretion - much like with regular OpenGL includes, you would selectively include the appropriate one for the build profile and call the functions that make sense when you've done so.

-**New generator**

-The current generator is a bit messy but it does the job to get a usable API which is enough for now and validate the approach.
-I already have a newer, cleaner generator well under way.
-It includes the ability to read the API (like from ES2.0 and ES3.0 API's) from the official spec, so there is no need to first parse a header file.